 The LHIZ provides a focal point for coordination and integration of health services and supports a range of health-related projects.

-One such project is the three-year LHIZ – Early Detection and Screening including Tobacco Initiative.
+One such project is the LHIZ – Early Detection and Screening including Tobacco Initiative.

 The project is underpinned by developing an understanding of the enablers, barriers and challengers from a broad cross-section of the community, health services and providers, particularly in relation to attitudes and behaviours around health and screening.

-Activities include partnership development and stakeholder liaison; building system capability and capacity; health system improvement; building knowledge through education and monitoring reporting and evaluation.
+Activities include partnership development and stakeholder liaison; building system capability and capacity; health system improvement; building knowledge through education and monitoring reporting, social marketing, community consultations, qualitative research activities and evaluation.